o3de/o3de-multiplayersample/README.md

 launch_client.cmd
 ```

-## Debugging in Visual Studio
+## Debugging in an IDE

-When you debug `MultiplayerSample.GameLauncher` and `MultiplayerSample.ServerLauncher` from Visual Studio, it's helpful to automatically host and connect so that you don't need to open the console (**~**) and explicitly execute the `host` and `loadlevel` commands on server, or the `connect` command on client.
+When you debug `MultiplayerSample.GameLauncher` and `MultiplayerSample.ServerLauncher` from an IDE like Visual Studio, it's helpful to automatically host and connect so that you don't need to open the console (**~**) and explicitly execute the `host` and `loadlevel` commands on server, or the `connect` command on client.

 For convenience, `Gem/Code/CMakeLists.txt` defines `ADDITIONAL_VS_DEBUGGER_COMMAND_ARGUMENTS` which allow Visual Studio to automatically populate the debugger with command arguments.